Ropes & Gray

 For a snapshot of trainee life, how about this description?
 “From day one, you are treated somewhat like an NQ and are given immense amounts of responsibility and trust.
 It makes trainees incredibly adaptable, competent, and proactive.
 With that said, you are not left without support.
 A network of paralegals, associates, and partners are generally available to answer questions and guide you.
 However, our training emphasises independence and you will become more trusted the more you show you can take the initiative and act without requiring direction.”

-A former trainee reveals: “Private equity work is incredibly varied and no two deals are identical.
+One junior lawyer offered this insight: “Private equity work is incredibly varied and no two deals are identical.
 The fast pace also ensures that you obtain a breadth of experience early in your seat.
 Being able to complete important tasks with minimal guidance is also a very rewarding process to go through.”
-Rookies have also enjoyed working on “some of the most exciting deal work for top tier clients like Bain, Liberty Global, Google and have taken a junior role on a variety of investigations matters”.
+Rookies have also enjoyed working on “some of the most exciting deal work for top tier clients like Bain, Liberty Global, Google” with recent work in London including bond offerings with Virgin Media O2 and Warner Bros share acquisitions.
+Client secondments to multinationals such as Liberty Global are also on the cards.

 Insider Scorecard